Paul Budde

 Together with Baldwin they try and recapture Normandy but after the sudden death of Baldwin the rebellion collapsed.
 William now received the support of the French king Louis VI.
 The murder of Charles gave him a chance to further William’s fortunes.
 He marched into Flanders at the head of an army and got the barons of the province to accept William as their new count.

 Initially, William did well, securing most of the county by the end of May.
 But English money and the emergence of a rival in Thierry of Alsace led to a deterioration of his position.
-Saint-Omer, Ghent and Bruges declared war against him.
+Thierry even made more promises to the townsfolk and they happily switched their support from William to Thierry.
+Saint-Omer, Ghent, Aardenburg and Bruges declared war against William.
 However, he struck back at Bruges and defeated Thierry with his Norman knights and French allies.

 At this point he was joined by his father-in-law, Duke Godfrey of Brabant, and together their armies besieged Aalst.
 But he was wounded and the wound became gangrenous and William died at the age of twenty-five on 28 July 1128.